22nd February 20256 min readRushDB Team

 FAQ

-• Do I need to structure my data before using RushDB?
+• How much data preparation do I need before using RushDB?